sanj0/graphite/README.md

 # Graphite
+Is my graph planar?
 Find out visually by creating nodes, links and dragging them around!

 ## Build & Run
 Have rust and cargo installed, clone the repo and run `cargo r [--release]`.